WordPress Plugin · v3.3.0 · Free + Pro

 📋

-All saves, rollbacks, url_added, and url_removed events are all logged with timestamp and user identity.
+All saves, rollbacks, file_save, file_delete, and restore events are logged with timestamp and user identity.
+Inline script and external URL changes produce separate independent entries, each restorable on its own.
 Configurable retention limit (3–1000).
 Oldest entries are discarded automatically once the cap is reached.

 ↩️